igor-vovk/BinanceKWeightsDownloader/readme.md

 If you just want to download trade data, there are read-made scripts here: https://github.com/binance/binance-public-data , I used them as a source.

+## TODO
+* Store archive checksums in the database and use them for verification